-As the summer school participants gathered in the now empty venue, it was time to move in to a closure - the beginning aftermath of the Collaboratory.
-It began in the big circle, with Jonathan and his colleagues from LiFT-team, inviting everyone to share their current state of being.
-The questions were deep-layered and it seemed to get everyone in a more reflective mode.
+As the summer school participants gathered in the now empty venue on day 5 of the school, it was time to move towards a closure - the beginning aftermath of the Collaboratory.
+It began in the big circle, with Jonathan and his colleagues from the LiFT team inviting everyone to share their current state of being.
+The questions were deep-layered and it seemed to get everyone into a more reflective mode.
 "What really happened?", "What did you experience personally?"
 Sufficient time was given so that now everyone could find a time and space to move forth with whatever they were feeling or thinking about at that specific time.

-Dynamics were then changed, as everyone were instructed to stand up from their chairs and engage in pairs of two.
+Dynamics were then changed, as everyone was instructed to stand up from their chairs and engage in pairs of two.
 This was a kind of "speed dating" activity, where participants were to share their key learnings with each other, moving around the venue space and connecting in a self-organizing manner.
 Some found similarities in their findings, while others seemed surprised and listened curiously.
 One example from these conversations, was one that observed the paradox of detailed preparations: "I learned that preparing in a rigorous way, eventually led to more room for improvisations as we were able to adjust to the emergence of unforeseen events".

-How can we end an event that stimulates reflections and facilitates further learning for the attendants?
+How can we end an event that stimulates reflections and facilitates further learning for the participants?

-After this, everyone joined their self-organized assignment groups once again.
-Here, the instructions were directed at the groups collectively reflecting upon their process and how it related to the outcome.
+After this, everyone joined their self-organized assignment

+groups once again.
+Now, the instructions were for the groups to collectively reflect upon their process, how much of what they had planned was actually implemented, how the outcome was different from what they had expected and why.
 After a time, the groups gathered into the big circle to share their reflections.
-This time, the whole group ventured through the whole Collaboratory, narrated by the reflections of the assignment group who were in charge of the particular section.
-This seemed helpful to the learning outcomes and gave room for all to harvest the learnings as a group.
-Several reflections from the textboxes throughout this chapter stems from the questions that came up during this sequence.
-As we see now, the participants already at this point at the day have interacted with three different system levels - in pairs, group and the bigger group.
-As the concentration levels understandably were heading downwards at this point, the lunch was announced and warmly embraced.
+The whole group ventured through the entire Collaboratory, focusing on the reflections of each assignment group one after the other.
+This seemed helpful to harvest the maximum of perspectives and gave room for all make explicit their learnings as a group.
+Several reflections from the textboxes throughout this chapter stem from the questions that came up during this sequence.
+As the participants had already interacted at three different system levels - in pairs, small groups and the entire group, the concentration level understandably were heading downwards at this point in time, and lunch was warmly embraced.

-After the restitution and comfort of lunch, the meta reflection in plenary continued for a while.
-After each member or group had presented some question for clarification or given some self-disclosure, we observed how the LiFT-team skillfully and attentively listened, tuned in and responded in a way that seemed make the subjects discussed more understandable and concisely articulated for the group.
-Eventually time ran out and the program had to move on.
+After the restitution and comfort of lunch, the meta-reflection in the plenary continued for a while.
+After each member or group had presented some (self-) reflective questions, we observed how the LiFT team skillfully and attentively listened, tuned in and responded in a way that seemed to make the subjects discussed more understandable and concisely articulated for the group.
+Eventually, time ran out and the program had to move on.